soorajprakash/Custom_MetaSoundNodes_SRJ/docs/README.md

 #### Misc Notes
 I'm attempting to follow [Epic's coding standards](https://dev.epicgames.com/documentation/en-us/unreal-engine/epic-cplusplus-coding-standard-for-unreal-engine?application_version=5.4) to the best of my understanding, for example:
-- PascalCase
+- use PascalCase throughout
 - prefixing type names e.g. `F` to indicate class definitions for structs containing floats
-- header files start with `#pragma once`
+- header files start with `#pragma once` (only include the header once in a compilation)

 ### Bonus: Pure Data Implementation
 While drafting this documentation, I thought that a Pure Data signal flow might help illustrate the process for people less familiar with DSP code.